 A Brownstone Townhouse built in 1888.
-Purchased (June 13th, 1945) and cared for as a family home that has been lovingly restored.
+Purchased in 1945 and cared for as a family home that has been lovingly restored.
 Solid hard wood floors, high ceilings, wide open sunny views of Morningside Park and a caring attitude make us different.
 Because of our location we have hosted many Columbia University professors and graduate students from all over the world.
 Take a look around our website and contact us if you are interested in subletting with us.
 We would be happy to talk with you.

 Thank you for visiting our site and good luck with your search.

 About Morningside Heights

 Morningside Heights which extends from 110th Street to 125th Street from Riverside Park in the west to Morningside Park in the east is a neighborhood in New York City that is renowned as the home of Columbia University though aside from this world famous university, Morningside Heights is also home to other academic institutions like Barnard College, the Bank Street College of Education and the Manhattan School of Music.
 Due to the preponderance of these academic institutions the area’s many prewar co-ops and row houses are largely occupied by students as well as faculty and staff of Columbia University.